 - Using sunscreen is a must to protect your skin from harmful UV rays especially when you have breakouts.

 Hope you found this article on teenage acne informative and helpful.
-If you have any queries or doubts, you can share them in the comments box below and get expert advice from our experienced dermatologists.
+If you have any queries or doubts, you can share them in the comments box below and get expert advice from the best dermatologists.